dviramontes/dotcom/_posts/binary-search-elixir.md

 end
 ```

-Notice a problem with the code above?
-It doesn't return `-1` if the target isn't found.
+Do you notice a problem with the code above?
+It doesn't return -1 if the target isn't found.
 We're also missing a pattern match to handle the case when the list is empty.
-Let's improve our algorightm with a more idiomatic Elixir by using a `case` expression instead of `cond`.
+Let's improve our algorithm by using a more idiomatic Elixir.
+Let's start by replacing the `cond` expression with a `case` expression

 ```elixir
 defmodule Binary do